codacy/docs/docs/self-hosted/configuring-bitbucket-server-(from-stash)-with-codacy-self-hosted.md

 ##### Public Key

 This value should be copied from the "Client Secret" field on the Codacy setup page.

 The rest of the fields can be left blank.

 After the application link is created, you will be able to add Bitbucket Server as an integration in the repository settings.

+!!! note
-NOTE: Please make sure that Bitbucket has SSH enabled so we can access your repositories' source code.
+    Please make sure that Bitbucket has SSH enabled so we can access your repositories' source code.